DamianK/quickflask/README.md

 *quickflask* is built in such a way that you can easily integrate extensions, blueprints, tests etc. The files are commented to help you out with this.

+## LICENSE
+Quickflask is licensed under the MIT license.
+It's derived from a project originally worked by Bitto Bennichan.

 ## Contact me

 If you have any comments, suggestions or ideas to improve this, please contact me!